eddyerburgh/jest-serializer-vue/README.md

 ## Features list:

-The following can all be adjusted in your `vue.config.js` settings.
+The following can all be adjusted in your `vue.config.js` settings or `package.json`.

 1. Can optionally remove from snapshots (enabled by default):
    * `data-server-rendered="true"`